Intact’s Privacy Promise

 Fraud can take many forms, but one of the most common forms is insurance fraud.
 Some common examples of insurance fraud include the following:

-• Health care clinics that offer unnecessary treatments; and/or
+• Health care clinics that offer unnecessary treatments

 There are also many scams that are targeting Canadians, and new ones are being invented every day.
 Scams can come in different forms – text messages, emails, telephone calls and more.
 We encourage you to check the Canadian Anti-Fraud Centre’s website for a list of common scams.